 Cycling in Denmark

 Denmark was my brother's suggestion: the best place in the world to cycle.
 He and Deborah toured there many years ago, on the cheap, when they were young.
 And it was mostly what we expected, apart from not being flat (nor cheap).
 Denmark has no actual mountains but in parts is quite hilly.
 Its defining feature, though, from a cyclist's point of view, is the segregation of bicycles from motor vehicles.
 In towns and villages this segregation is almost complete.
 Every street seems to have a cycle path alongside, with priority over vehicles at roundabouts and in some cases at traffic lights.
 These cycle paths also run between towns, often two-laned like a normal road, and separated from the normal road by a wide strip of grass from time to time wooded and away from the road altogether.
-To get an idea, see our photo gallery.

 Denmark has a network of national, regional, and local cycle routes, some of which are the tarmac cycle paths alongside normal roads and others are rough tracks that go off into the country, through fields and forests, winding their way through beauty spots and places to picnic or sit beside a lake.
 But if you want to go from A to B then stick to the roads, and use small scale maps like the 1:100,000 cycle touring maps published by the Danish Cycling Federation.
 In Denmark, don't rely on signs.
 Their signposting is pathetic.
 We often wasted an hour or so trying to find the route into or out of a town, and asking people for directions wasn't any better.
 Incidentally, contrary to popular myth, not all Danish people speak perfect English.
-Some we asked didn't even know "right" and "left" (and long may it remain so).
+Some we asked didn't even know "right" and "left".

 Roundabouts in Denmark are a joy.
 There's usually a separate cycle lane marked in blue and which has priority over other vehicles.
 Traffic lights are a slightly different story.
 The intention is there but we never really worked out how it works.
 To make a left turn (the equivalent of a right in the UK), instead of moving out to the centre you cycle over to the far side, then wait until it's clear.
 Or something.
 Sometimes as we waited, an elderly woman cyclist might shoot past us without stopping.
 Clearly, this system relies on expert knowledge and there not being too many people there at once.